Citizen Complaints & Racial Profiling

 - Protect the Employee, the Community, and the Department

 Citizens feeling that they have a legitimate concern may make a formal complaint to the La Marque Police Department at any time by calling any member of this department for information on the complaint process.
-Additional information about this process may be obtained by calling 409-938-9269.
+Additional information about this process may be obtained by calling Police Administration at 409-938-9229.

 Complaints may be submitted via the Citizen Complaint Packet (PDF) provided by the La Marque Police Department.
-The forms are also available at the front desk of the La Marque Police Department.
+The forms are also available upon request at the La Marque Police Department.
 Unsigned or anonymous complaints shall be initially reviewed as an administrative inquiry.

 The La Marque Police Department supports the 77th Texas Legislature's mandate prohibiting racial profiling in Texas.
 Our officers work under a departmental policy that is consistent with all state and federal laws.
 The policy includes provisions for citizens to notify us if they have a conflict with a La Marque Police Department police officer.